hkl690/RazorPagesMovie/README.md

 This series includes the following tutorials:

-Create a Razor Pages web app
+1. Create a Razor Pages web app,
-Add a model to a Razor Pages app
+2. Add a model to a Razor Pages app,
-Scaffold (generate) Razor pages
+3. Scaffold (generate) Razor pages,
-Work with a database
+4. Work with a database,
-Update Razor pages
+5. Update Razor pages,
-Add search
+6. Add search,
-Add a new field
+7. Add a new field,
-Add validation
+8. Add validation